 Moreover, it allows quick access to information.
 This is crucial, especially with urgent matters.
 It also promotes a friendly atmosphere which helps employee engagement.
 The key to the open-door policy is to make yourself approachable and open to your team.
 If it’s possible, you can leave the door literally open.

 Your employees will love to ask questions if they’re allowed to.
 Giving them a chance to do so would surely make them happy.
-That’s because when they can openly ask you questions especially on important and urgent matters often can make or break a deal.
-It also affects client relationships and even becomes a defining factor on the completion of a project.
+That’s because when they can openly ask you questions, especially on important and urgent matters often can make or break a deal.
+It also affects client relationships and even becomes a defining factor in the completion of a project.

-Research shows that switching things up are beneficial to companies, businesses, and organizations.
-While it’s important to stick to regular procedures and policies, it won’t hurt to give your employees some break-time.
+Research shows that switching things up is beneficial to companies, businesses, and organizations.
+While it’s important to stick to regular procedures and policies, it won’t hurt to give your employees some break time.

 In fact, according to research, break times can improve team communication.
 The best example is to encourage your employees to have coffee breaks.
 Studies showed that social time tends to boost up to 50% of positive effects on communication.

 This means you need to give your employees enough informal time to talk about their work or much better if you can provide them with beverages.
-However, if you don’t have time or resources to give then an informal break on a daily basis, you can do so for just a couple of times a week.
+However, if you don’t have time or resources to give them an informal break on a daily basis, you can do so for just a couple of times a week.
 But make sure to solicit ideas from them after the break.

 If you can invest in training in other areas like customer service, product, skills, and sales, why not give them communication training as well?
 Your business will suffer because of poor communication.

 A decent communications training course is enough to cover basic communication, develop presentation skills, improve speaking skills, and even managerial and business writing skills.
 You can do this through an in-house corporate trainer.
 The truth is, there are countless communication experts that can help you with their service.
 While this might be a costly investment, the payoff is worth every penny.

 Organize Team-Building Activities